Eilenberg swindles and higher large scale homology of products of trees: Introduction

 \section{Introduction}

 Uniformly finite homology is a coarse homology theory for non-compact metric spaces introduced by Block and Weinberger \cite{bw-jams}.
-It has several interesting applications, in particular in \cite{bw-jams} it was shown that the vanishing of the uniformly finite homology in degree 0 characterizes amenability.
+It has several interesting applications, in particular, the vanishing of the uniformly finite homology in degree 0 characterizes amenability \cite{bw-jams}.
 This fact was further applied to construct aperiodic tiles and metrics of positive scalar curvature.
 Later, in \cite{whyte}, uniformly finite homology was used to prove a geometric version of the von Neumann conjecture.
-It is also used to characterize those quasi-isometries that are close to bijections, see \cite{dymarz,whyte}.
+It was also used to characterize those quasi-isometries that are close to bijections, see \cite{dymarz,whyte}.

 While the vanishing in degree 0 is relatively well-understood, uniformly finite homology $H_n^{uf}$ in higher degrees $n\ge 1$, essentially remains uncharted territory.
 The only results known in this direction are discussed in \cite{bw-survey}, and include symmetric spaces, non-vanishing results for amenable groups based on the infinite transfer, and recently in \cite{blank-diana}, where it was shown that higher uniformly finite homology of amenable groups is usually infinite-dimensional.